Get-out-of- debt advice and sales pitches abound.

 But too few get-out-of-debt gurus tell you that you need a diagnosis of your financial ills before prescribing the cure.

 Is it temporary upset or a life threatening money pit?

 The answer makes a big difference in how you treat it.

-No single prescription
+No single prescription for debt

 A doctor treating your illness wants to know your age, your medical history, other medical conditions along with your symptoms.

 Same sort of questions arise if debt is what ails you.

 All of those factors interact to shape a treatment plan to get out of debt.

 If you are on the cusp of retirement, you don’t have time to tackle big debt by cutting out frills in the budget.